GIFT: source code and developer info

 Image densities

-The primary determinant of field strength seems to be the number of triangles.
+The primary determinant of field strength seems to be the number of triangles on the page.
 Not their sizes.
-So if an excellent and sharp quality image exists with no noise or digital artifacts, "high density pages" (20 triangles per horiz inch) are about 5 times more field strength than the normal or default "low density" pages (10 tri/inch or 'tpi').
+(This is considering the FOL figure as consisting of rounded edge subtriangles).
+So if an excellent and sharp quality image exists with no noise or digital artifacts, "high density pages" (20 triangle bases or glyphs per horizontal inch) are about 5 times more field strength than the normal or default "low density" pages (10 glyphs/inch or 'gpi').

-We have found the 10 tpi images to be plenty strong enough for our purposes, especially when laid out in a 4 column by 7 row matrix under the bed.
+We have found the default images to be plenty strong enough for our purposes, especially when laid out in a 4 column by 8 row matrix under the bed.
 Even a single layer of these is quite strong.
 You could double up or more if you wanted to add more pages.
-But jumping to a five times intensity increase -- that just sounds like too big a jump to me.
+But jumping to a five times intensity increase -- that sounds like a rather abrupt increment.

 However some people will obviously want to experiment with other densities.
 Just be careful.
-At 20 tpi, the 1200 and 2400 laser printers we had access to (e.g. Xerox 4110 with a Fiery RIP controller at FedExKinkos) -- had quite noticible noise under a magnifier.
+At 20 gpi (flat sided triangles), the 1200 and 2400 laser printers we had access to (e.g. Xerox 4110 with a Fiery RIP controller at FedExKinkos) -- had quite noticible noise under a magnifier.
 This could be termed bit jitter or raster jitter.

-The same raster is there at 10 tpi as at 20 tpi, but at 10 tpi the lines and heart image are large enough that the overall percentage of image jitter is negligable.
+The same raster is there at 10 gpi as at 20 gpi, but at 10 gpi the lines and heart image are large enough that the overall percentage of image jitter is negligable.
 It is just barely noticeable around the edges.
 But at 20 tpi, the triangle size, line widths and heart image are half the size and then the bit jitter starts to be more serious.
-If you are exposed to a large stack of jittery images, especially at 20 tpi -- watch out!
+If you are exposed to a large stack of jittery images, especially at 20 tpi -- take care.
 (I've done it.)
 It is a harsh experience.

-Photo printers capable of 2400 or 4800 would likely be able to handle high density 20 tpi.
+Photo printers capable of 2400 or 4800 would likely be able to handle high density 20 gpi.
 Another type of printer I investigated is the Kodak 5634 DI direct digital offset press (from Presstek originally).
 These take a pdf file and directly expose an offset plate via laser cutting on the press.
 The RIP is at 2540 dpi (the metric resolution family.)
-Since it is offset, liquid ink is used instead of toner particles, so the 2540 resolution should be capable of 20 tpi.
+Since it is offset, liquid ink is used instead of toner particles, so the 2540 resolution should be capable of 20 gpi.
 The local printer I talked to here quoted me at about $80 for 1000 copies.
 Not bad!
-But since I've barely scratched the surface of what 10 tpi can do energetically, I passed for the moment.
+But since I've barely scratched the surface of what 10 gpi (flat triangles) or 5 gpi (FOL) can do energetically, I passed for the moment.

-• heart node image but in magenta, dowsing is saying this has an application in working with 5th chakra heart expression issues.
+• heart node image but in magenta, dowsing tests imply this may have application in working with 5th chakra heart expression issues.

-• grounding symbol image instead of heart.
+• grounding symbol image.
 This is using the electrical symbol for "earth ground" inside a circle at the node image.
 Appears to both ground and bring up shadow material.

 As you can see the intention is rather general, and by following the code it is possible for you to invent your own node symbols and experiment.
 Or place features elsewhere in the geometry.